Charles Jeffrey (fashion designer): Awards

+Fashion ideal

+Jeffrey describes his career as "a journey of my own identity," rooted in the principle that the personal is political.
+His creative methodology was significantly shaped at Central Saint Martins by tutor Louise Wilson, who encouraged him to analyze his personal style and document his daily outfits.
+These self-reflective images formed the foundation for his brand, Loverboy.

+His designs frequently subvert traditional gender norms.
+Reflecting on an incident on the Paris Métro where he avoided harassment for wearing a Givenchy kilt skirt by identifying it as traditional Scottish dress and pretending not to be gay, this experience reinforced his exploration of how attire intersects with gender norms and societal perceptions.

 Influences and collaborators

 Jeffrey credits the club night LOVERBOY at Vogue Fabrics in London's East End - started by Jeffrey in 2014 to help fund his MA - for helping to form his label's aesthetic: “the clothes were made in that club space, and I learned a lot about being a queer person through being there.”
 Jeffrey has described the club nights as a “no-rules nocturnal laboratory,” inspired by 1980s clubs like Blitz and Taboo, and legendary queer performers such as Leigh Bowery and Boy George.

 Jeffrey's collections reflect his Scottish heritage, including kilts, tartan, and references to Scottish traditions.
 In 2017, Jeffrey designed a signature LOVERBOY tartan, debuting it as part of his Autumn/Winter 2018 collection, "Tantrum."
 LOVERBOY'S Autumn/Winter 2020 Collection, "Hell Mend You" was partially inspired by the intricate costumes worn for the Festival of the Horse, on the Orkney Island of South Ronaldsay.

 Jeffrey has many regular collaborators, including make-up artist Lucy Bridge, visual artist and theatre director Theo Adams, set designer Gary Card, musician Tom Furse, and photographers Tim Walker and Thurstan Redding.
 Sarah Mower of Vogue notes how "the ‘we’ and the ‘our’ is the collective point about the Loverboy phenomenon.
 Jeffrey is...a ringmaster and pied piper of many who have formed a movement sprung straight out of the British art school tradition."